matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 Each account needs to implement the [IAccountAbstraction](https://github.com/matter-labs/v2-testnet-contracts/blob/07e05084cdbc907387c873c2a2bd3427fe4fe6ad/l2/system-contracts/interfaces/IAccountAbstraction.sol#L7) interface.
 Since we are building an account with signers, we should also have [EIP1271](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/83277ff916ac4f58fec072b8f28a252c1245c2f1/contracts/interfaces/IERC1271.sol#L12) implemented.

-So the skeleton for the contract will look the following way:
+The skeleton for the contract will look the following way:

 ```solidity
 // SPDX-License-Identifier: MIT